EvansWinner/Piltdown/README.md

 #### Waffle Charts

 Just at the moment you can select your own glyphs (or use the defaults, `literals.WAFFLES`) and that's about it.

+**Note** that I think these glyphs are being counted as two characters each, so that means a 10x10 waffle would cound as 210 characters on your limit (including the 10 newline characters).
+So... be knowing of that.

-Waffles fill from top to bottom, left to right, just like European reading order.
-I intend to write something that will let you fill from top to bottom, then left to right (like... er, ancient Egyption reading order? -- how do I know?)
-Anyway, writing the routine that rotates ragged two-dimensional lists is, you know, a job for a real programmer.
+Waffles fill from top to bottom, first left-to-right, then right-to-left in alternating lines.
+I intend to write something that will let you fill from top to bottom, but writing the routine that rotates ragged two-dimensional lists is, you know, a job for a real programmer.

 Also, at the moment some glyphs aren't the same size as others in some fonts, so a little testing on Twitter might be called for.